advancedAgritek-BB/coinTrader2.0/README.md

    KRAKEN_API_TOKEN=your_api_token
    ```

 Generate `KRAKEN_WS_TOKEN` by calling Kraken's `GetWebSocketsToken` REST endpoint with your API credentials.
 The response contains a short-lived token used for authenticating WebSocket connections.
+The WebSocket client connects to the `/v2` URLs (`wss://ws.kraken.com/v2` and `wss://ws-auth.kraken.com/v2`), so the token is required for trading.
 A helper is provided in `crypto_bot.utils`:

 ```python
 from crypto_bot.utils import get_ws_token